What makes the invisible, visible and never forgets the past?

 If you can’t paste clips from the CopyPaste menu by the number using control and a number then make sure to turn off the, ‘Switch to Desktop #’ (screenshot below).
 These got turned on in Mac OS 12.4 update.
 These prevent CopyPaste from using control # to paste clips with that hotkey.
 You can change those (depends on the number of space you have) hotkeys here:

-We recommend keeping iCloud off for now.
-Keep it simple.
+**Please keep iCloud off for now^^.
 Later iCloud will be used for synching between Mac devices and to iOS when that becomes available.

 In future, CopyPaste will iCloud to sync all your clip sets and clip data to your iCloud account.
 That way, if you have a Mac elsewhere using that same iCloud account then all the same CopyPaste is data synced between devices.
 Automatic syncing to all your Macs and soon iOS.